tyhayeswbs/botex/README.md

 ## Main changes:

-- creation of 'no memory' bot option:
+- creation of 'no memory' bot option, which does not keep it's own summary of the experiment so far.
+(Responsibility for providing context is devolved to the oTree code for this type of bot).
     - addition of kwarg to `botex.bot.run_bot()`: no_mem (boolean, defaults to false), which tells the bot to run without keeping a summary
     - additional system level prompts for this type of bot (see `botex.bot_prompts` entries with id *_no_mem)
     - creation of response schema for this type of bot (see `botex.schemas.ResponseNoMem` and `botex.schemas.create_answers_response_model_no_mem()`)